MANVSim/MANVSim/server/README.md

 This document contains the most important information to start or continue developing the MANVSim server.
 The `server` directory includes only Python-related code.
-Additional information and documentation about the system's architecture and individual components can be found [here](../doc/server/README.md).
+Additional information and documentation about the system's architecture and design decisions for individual components is located [here](../doc/server/README.md).

+The documentation for starting and developing the servers React web frontend can be found in a separate document [here](../web/README.md).

 ## Prerequisites